assa77/libx1000/README.md

 ```
 login: segfault at b7173107 ip b714f07b sp bf97ea94 error ffff0007 in libpthread-2.13.so[b714a000+15000]
 ```
-The *X1000 SOC* used on the Intel Galileo’s suffers from a bug in it’s instruction set.
-It’s pretty well documented on *[Wikipedia](https://en.wikipedia.org/wiki/Intel_Quark#Segfault_bug")* and the *[Debian Bugzilla](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=738575")*.
+The *X1000 SOC* used on the Intel Galileoâ€™s suffers from a bug in itâ€™s instruction set.
+Itâ€™s pretty well documented on *[Wikipedia](https://en.wikipedia.org/wiki/Intel_Quark#Segfault_bug")* and the *[Debian Bugzilla](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=738575")*.
 This is a particularly nasty bug in the *X1000 ISA*, that causes the preciding instruction to be re-executed when a the *LOCK* instruction prefix coincides with a page fault.

 The *LOCK* instruction itself is un-necessarily on the *X1000*, as it is a single core SOC and there are no other cores to signal with the *LOCK* prefix.
 The approach of distributions like Buildroot and Yocto is to strip the *LOCK* prefix during compile time with the *[-momit-lock-prefix](https://sourceware.org/ml/binutils/2014-08/msg00043.html)* argument to the assembler.
-This approach works fine for roll-your-own distributions like these, but doesn’t help much with trying to run *Debian* on the *Galileo*.
+This approach works fine for roll-your-own distributions like these, but doesnâ€™t help much with trying to run *Debian* on the *Galileo*.

 The approach adopted by *[UbiLinux](https://solutionsdirectory.intel.com/solutions-directory/ubilinux-debian-linux-intel%C2%AE-edison-and-intel%C2%AE-galileo-platforms)*, a *Debian Linux* derived distribution was to package their own glibc and pthread versions that where patched to remove the *LOCK* prefix.
 This model works fine also but I wanted to run *Debian* not a *Galileo* specific-derivative.